 Reasons for Fillings

 What Does a Filling Involve?First, our dentists will apply anesthetic to the tooth requiring the filling.
-She will then thoroughly remove the decay that is present and prepare the tooth for either the composite or amalgam (silver alloy) filling.
+He or she will then thoroughly remove the decay that is present and prepare the tooth for either the filling material.

 What are composite fillings?Composite fillings are tooth-colored to blend in with the remaining natural part of the tooth.
 The term composite refers to the actual filling material, which is a mixture of glass or quartz filler in a resin medium.